Tax & Accountancy

 Can I claim a home office deduction if I manage my properties from home?

-HMRC does allow a deduction for using part of your home as an office for your rental business, but the rules are strict.
-The space must be used exclusively for business during the periods you claim for.
-Using a room that is also a bedroom or living room does not qualify.
-Most landlords use HMRC’s simplified flat-rate method or apportion actual costs by floor area and time.
-The amounts involved are usually small.
+Yes, but the rules are strict.
+The space must be used exclusively for business during the periods you claim for, so a room that doubles as a bedroom or living room does not qualify.
+Most landlords use HMRC's simplified flat-rate method or apportion actual costs by floor area and time, and the amounts involved are usually small.

 Can I claim for time spent managing my properties?

 No. Your own time is not an allowable expense for income tax purposes.
-You cannot charge your rental business for the hours you spend managing it.
-If you want to create a deductible cost, you could employ a family member at a genuine market rate for actual management work they perform, but this must be a real arrangement with proper documentation and PAYE compliance where required.
+You could employ a family member at a genuine market rate for actual work they perform, but this must be a real arrangement with proper documentation and PAYE compliance where required.

 Can I deduct the cost of a new boiler?

 It depends.
-If the old boiler was beyond economic repair and you are replacing it with a broadly equivalent model, HMRC generally treats it as a repair (allowable).
-If the property had no boiler before and you are installing one for the first time, or if you are significantly upgrading the heating system, it is more likely to be capital expenditure.
+If the old boiler was beyond economic repair and you are replacing it with a broadly equivalent model, HMRC generally treats it as a repair, which is allowable.
+If the property had no boiler before, or you are significantly upgrading the heating system, it is more likely to be capital expenditure.
 The line between repair and improvement is fact-specific and worth checking with an accountant for significant costs.

 Are void period costs deductible?

-Costs incurred during void periods – when the property is between tenants but is actively being marketed – are generally deductible.
-This includes insurance, utility bills you are paying, and mortgage interest (subject to Section 24).
-Costs incurred during a period when the property is not genuinely available for letting (for example, while you are renovating it or using it personally) may not be allowable.
+Costs incurred during a void period, when the property is between tenants but actively marketed, are generally deductible, including insurance, utility bills you are paying and mortgage interest subject to Section 24.
+Costs incurred while the property is not genuinely available for letting, for example during a renovation or personal use, may not be allowable.

 Making the most of your landlord tax deductions

-Allowable expenses are one of the most effective tools available to reduce your rental tax bill, yet they are consistently under-used by landlords who either lack awareness of what qualifies or do not keep the records needed to support their claims.
-The key principles are straightforward: the cost must be wholly and exclusively for the rental business, it must be revenue rather than capital in nature, and you must be able to evidence it.
-Apply those tests consistently, keep good records, and you will be claiming every legitimate deduction available to you.
+Allowable expenses are one of the most effective tools available to reduce a rental tax bill, yet they are consistently under-used by landlords who either lack awareness of what qualifies or do not keep the records needed to support their claims.
+The principles are straightforward: the cost must be wholly and exclusively for the rental business, it must be revenue rather than capital in nature, and you must be able to evidence it.
+Apply those tests consistently and keep good records, and you will claim every legitimate deduction available to you.
+You can start tracking expenses with August for free for up to two properties.

-For related reading, see our guides to how rental income is taxed in the UK, Section 24 tax, and tax tips for landlords: what you can and can’t claim.
+For related reading, see our guides to how rental income is taxed in the UK and tax tips for landlords on what you can and cannot claim.

-This article is intended for general informational purposes only and does not constitute legal, financial, or professional advice.
-Landlord and tenant law is subject to change, and the information in this article reflects the position at the time of writing.
-You should always seek independent legal or professional advice before taking any action in relation to your property or tenancy.
+This article is intended for general informational purposes only and does not constitute legal, financial or tax advice.
+Tax rules change and individual circumstances vary, and the information reflects the position at the time of writing.
+Always seek independent professional advice before acting in relation to your tax affairs.

 August Logo